Published in the September 21, 2017, edition of the Lyons Recorder.

 I agree that not all homeowners who have a spare bedroom and bathroom want to have a roommate year round, but they might want to occasionally rent out that space to vacationers.
 That doesn’t concern me as much as someone who has an entire apartment, who would otherwise rent it monthly to someone who works in town but sees a way to make more money renting the space to tourists.
 That’s why I’m glad the ADU ordinance requires rentals must be at least 30 days (month-to-month).

-Mayor Connie Sullivan even expressed these values when she said during the discussion Monday night “I think it should be easier to do an ADU and a long-term rental” than short-term vacation rentals.
+Mayor Connie Sullivan even expressed these values when she said during the discussion on Sept.
+18 that “I think it should be easier to do an ADU and a long-term rental” than short-term vacation rentals.
 Trustees Dan Greenberg and Wendy Miller introduced and voted for amendments that kept in mind the concerns of renters looking for places to live in town.
 “It takes away what little housing stock we have,” Miller said to an earlier proposal to allow homeowners to be away 6 months out of the year and still rent out short-term vacation rentals.
 Miller recommended a required 9 months of homeowner occupancy instead, which made it into the final ordinance.
 Trustee Jim Kerr, whose wife gave input at earlier PCDC meetings as a vacation rental host, supported amendments that were more advantageous for homeowners and vacation rental hosts than concerns of longer-term renters in Lyons, or surrounding neighbors.
 Trustee Juli Waugh also supported some amendments that helped homeowners more than long-term renters, but she did say “I think the public is comfortable with what we have put together” as the changes to town code.
 Trustees Barney Dreistadt and Mike Karavas were mixed in their support of specific amendments.
 But all trustees approved the final resolution unanimously.

 The new changes to municipal code to allow short-term vacation rentals will be implemented by the Town of Lyons on Jan.
 1, 2018.
 Town Administrator Victoria Simonsen and Town Planner Paul Glasgow are working on an educational plan to roll out information and resources to the public.